Skip Ribbon Commands

 About Dr. Hogan

-Mary-Jane Staba Hogan, MD, MPH, FAAP, is an Assistant Clinical Professor at Yale School of Medicine, Pediatric Hematology Oncology section.
+, is an Associate Clinical Professor at Yale School of Medicine, Pediatric Hematology Oncology section.
+She contributes educational commentary about cancer and blood disorders as the American Academy of Pediatrics Section on Hematology and Ongology education committee chairperson, Benign Hematology and Cancer survivorship policy review committees, and for the editorial boards of AAP Grand Rounds, Pediatrics, and PREP Self Assessment publications.
+Mary-Jane Staba Hogan, MD, MPH, FAAP, is an Associate Clinical Professor at Yale School of Medicine, Pediatric Hematology Oncology section.
 She contributes educational commentary about cancer and blood disorders as the American Academy of Pediatrics Section on Hematology and Ongology education committee chairperson, Benign Hematology and Cancer survivorship policy review committees, and for the editorial boards of AAP Grand Rounds, Pediatrics, and PREP Self Assessment publications.

 Last Updated